nautes-labs/website/src/en/guide/user-guide/environment.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute environment deletion request

-2. Use the curl command or other tools to execute the API request to delete a environment.
+Use the curl command or other tools to execute the API request to delete a environment.

 After the request is successful, the resource file for the environment will be deleted in the `default.project` repository of the specified product.

 > If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can delete environments.

 ## List Environments (API)

+### Compose environment list request

-1. Generate an API request example by API definition `Environment_ListEnvironments` and add the access token as a request header.
+Compose an API request example by API definition `Environment_ListEnvironments` and add the access token as a request header.

 ```Shell
     curl -X 'GET' \